-I would like to thank the French presidency for this opportunity to explain the reasons - from the point of view of business - why we accepted to produce a joint advice to the Council and the European Parliament on European Works Council.
+I would like to thank Mr Milan Cabrnoch .
+EPP-ED / CZ, for this opportunity to explain the reasons . from the point of view of business . why we accepted to produce a joint advice to the Council and the European Parliament on European Works Council.

-After the Commission had announced its intention to initiate a revision of the existing directive on European Works Councils, BUSINESSEUROPE decided to take an active part in the revision process rather than try to oppose a revision.
+After the Commission had announced its intention to initiate a revision of the existing directive on European Works Councils, BUSINESSEUROPE decided to take an active part in the revision process.